Lampman: Education

-Lampman has one school that covers Kindergarten through grade 12, with an enrollment of 210 students.
+Lampman has one school that covers Kindergarten through grade 12.

 Sports and recreation

-Lampman has a community complex that includes an Outdoor Swimming Pool, hockey arena, curling rink with four sheets of ice, and five baseball diamonds.
+Lampman has a community complex that includes an outdoor swimming pool, ice hockey arena, curling rink with four sheets of ice, and five baseball diamonds.
 The town also has a racetrack, golf course, campground, parks, and a walking path.
 The Lampman A's baseball team was inducted into the Saskatchewan Baseball Hall of Fame on August 18, 2012.

 Services and transportation

 Lampman has volunteer ambulance service, volunteer fire department, and emergency rescue.

 The town is serviced by a freight railway line, grain elevator, Lampman Airport (CJQ2), and two highways, Highway 361 and Highway 605.